The infinitesimal structure of manifolds with non-continuous Riemannian metrics: Introduction

-Examples of infinitesimally Hilbertian metric measure spaces include geodesically complete weighted Riemannian manifolds \cite{luvcic2020infinitesimal}, locally $\mathrm{CAT}(\kappa)$-spaces equipped with a positive and locally finite Radon measure \cite{di2021infinitesimal}, and sub-Riemannian manifolds equipped with an arbitrary Radon measure \cite{le2023universal}.
-Relevant notions to study the Cheeger energy, are the metric speed of absolutely continuous curves (\cite{ambrosio1990metric}, \cite{kirchheim1994rectifiable}) and the slope of Lipschitz continuous functions.
+In the context of curvature dimension conditions the first order calculus on metric measure spaces turned out to be a crucial ingredient in the search for a criterion that distinguishes Riemannian-like structures from Finslerian structures.
 In \cite{ambrosio2014duke}, Ambrosio, Gigli, and Savaré proposed the Riemannian curvature dimension condition, $\rcd(K, \infty)$, a refinement of the curvature dimension condition which combines the $\cd(K, \infty)$-condition with infinitesimal Hilbertianity.
 The $\rcd(K, N)$-condition for $N<\infty$ was proposed by Gigli in \cite{gigli2014overview}.
-Using this terminology, an earlier result obtained by Ohta and Sturm in \cite{ohta2012non} states that $(\R^n, \norm{\cdot}, \mathcal{L}^n)$ is an $\rcd(0, N)$-space if and only if $\norm{\cdot}$ arises from an inner product, hence in that case infinitesimal Hilbertianity indeed rules out Riemannian structures among Finslerian ones.
+Using this terminology, the metric measure space $(\R^n, \norm{\cdot}, \mathcal{L}^n)$ is an $\rcd(0, n)$-space if and only if $\norm{\cdot}$ arises from an inner product, hence in that case infinitesimal Hilbertianity indeed rules out Riemannian structures among Finslerian ones.

 A smooth $d$-manifold $M$, equipped with a continuous Riemannian metric $g$ can naturally be seen as a metric measure space, where the measure is induced by the volume form (locally given via $\di\vol_g= \sqrt{\det g}\, \di \mathcal{L}^d$) and the Riemannian distance $\sfd_g$ is defined as the infimum over lengths of piecewise smooth curves (see \eqref{def:dg}).